 How you’ll you spend your time and reward your curiosity

-National Geographic Explorer is the world’s ultimate Arctic travel expedition ship.
-Launched in 2008, Explorer was designed to embody the Lindblad Expeditions-National Geographic alliance and its mission is to inspire people to travel and care about the planet.
-Representing 175 years of collective expedition experience, Explorer is your home for the duration of your Arctic travel.
-And she is your bulwark in the wild Arctic north: a fully stabilized, ice-class vessel with a DNV Ice-1A Super rating on her forward hull.
-Her construction and the caliber of her Icemaster Captain and veteran expedition team are your assurances of safety.
-Plus, she is equipped with a roster of cool tools for exploration—enabling you to see, do, and experience more on your cruise to the Arctic region.
+Our Arctic-going fleet is comprised of the world’s ultimate expedition ships—National Geographic Explorer, National Geographic Orion, and the brand-new National Geographic Endurance.
+Each one is designed to embody the Lindblad Expeditions-National Geographic alliance and its mission to inspire people to travel and care about the planet.
+Representing 175-plus years of collective expedition experience, our ships are your home for the duration of your voyage—and, as fully stabilized, ice-class vessels that allow us to navigate polar waters with ease, they’re your bulwark in the wild Arctic north.
+The construction of our ships and the caliber of their ice master captains and veteran expedition teams are your assurances of safety.
+Plus, all three ships are equipped with a roster of tools for exploration—enabling you to see, do, and experience more on your cruise to the Arctic region.

 Actively explore every day

-Zodiac cruise, kayak, hike, and walk daily: there’s nothing passive about our expedition style.
-Our captains’ dexterity and the logistical savvy of our expedition leaders allow us to get you out daily, often twice a day on forays.
+Zodiac cruise, kayak, hike, and walk daily: There’s nothing passive about our expedition style.
+Our captains’ dexterity and the logistical savvy of our expedition leaders allow us to get you out daily, often twice a day, on forays.
 When the ship is in the land of the ice bears, join our ace spotters on deck to look for polar bears, then enjoy the thrill as the ship stills, allowing the curious bears to approach us for unprecedented close observations and photo ops.
-Head off in a Zodiac to view icebergs, or land on a beach for a tundra walk through blooming wildflowers, or to visit an Inuit village to meet welcoming locals.
-Kayak in the silence along the blue-veined faces of gargantuan glaciers, or in the slender fingers of deep fjords.
+Head off in a Zodiac to view icebergs, land on a beach for a tundra walk through blooming wildflowers, or visit an Inuit village to meet welcoming locals.
+Kayak in the silence along the blue-veined faces of gargantuan glaciers or in the slender fingers of deep fjords.
 Linger with your Lindblad-National Geographic certified photo instructor to shoot walrus portraits or scenic panoramas, or go on assignment to capture the Viking traces in present-day towns.

 Window on the wildness